 4 – Avoiding Physical Activity

-Continuously avoiding physical activity is a bad habit that makes depression worse because not only are you neglecting your physical health, but your mental health suffers dramatically when you live a sedentary lifestyle.
+Continuously avoiding physical activity is a bad habit that makes depression worse because not only are you neglecting your physical health, but your mental health can suffer drastically when you live a sedentary lifestyle.
 This study found a clear correlation between depression and sedentary lifestyles, while this study found that sedentary lifestyles increase the risk of adolescent depression.

 5 – Neglecting Personal Hygiene

-Not showering, brushing your teeth or taking care of other basic self-care needs is are bad habits that can make depression worse.
+Not showering, brushing your teeth or taking care of other basic self-care needs can make depression worse.
 It sucks because depression is often the thing that makes it so difficult to do these simple tasks in the first place.
 I know that when I get really depressed, something as simple as getting out of bed to shower can be so overwhelming that I just … don’t.

 The thing is, by neglecting your personal hygiene you’re neglecting yourself of one of the simplest acts of self-love – basic self-care.